-In the United States, 30 trade schools and community colleges are offering Medication Aide vocational programs.
-The average tuition & fees of the Medication Aide program at the schools is $1,628 for the academic year 2021-2022.
-The average annual salary after completing the Medication Aide program is $40,010 and the average hourly wage is $19.24.*
+In the United States, 33 colleges are offering Medication Aide certificates or associate's degree programs.
+The 2024 average tuition & fees of the Medication Aide vocational program is $1,605.

 What is Medication Aide Career?